CodingCellist/codingcellist.github.io/content/en/post/implementing-condition-variables/index.md

 ```

 The single-equals in Racket is numerical equality, since variable assignment is
-done either as argument-passing to functions or through `let`-blocks.
+done either as argument-passing to functions or through `let`-bindings.

 The second helper is to implement the `while`-loop.
 Like the `for`-loop, it can
 be broken into very similar steps.
 One difference is that we keep track of
 `waiters` rather than `i`, but the main difference is that since we are waking
 up all the threads, we need to wait for the handshakes to complete, indicating
-that the thread was successfully been woken and that there is now one fewer
+that the thread has successfully been woken and that there is now one fewer
 waiters.
 With these things in mind, the `while` helper becomes:

 ```scheme